-By Melissa Lovitz, Guest Blogger for RSDSA
+By Melissa Lovitz for the RSDSA blog.

 I think you didn’t tell me about your chronic illness because I didn’t create a space for you to share with me more about your whole self.
 I wasn’t fully open and honest with you either – I’m sorry.
 Living with an invisible illness isn’t easy, and sometimes the shame and stigma that is associated with our conditions hinders our ability to be forthcoming about this important aspect of our lives.
 But, our silence perpetuates the invisibility of our illnesses – just saying.